Features and Benefits of Real Property Investments Grants

 Elizabeth K. Lewis

-Elizabeth K. Lewis, CPA, Business Assurance & Advisory Services Senior Manager
+Elizabeth K. Lewis, CPA, Partner

 Elizabeth is part of the Business Assurance & Advisory Services group at Keiter.
 Her client base consists primarily of private equity and real estate funds and also includes contractors and not-for-profits.
 Elizabeth specializes in auditing non-registered investment funds and possesses a comprehensive understanding of fund accounting and auditing services.
-She is also a member of the Firm’s Real Estate and Construction team.
+She is also a member of the Firm’s Financial Services and Real Estate and Construction team.

 More Insights from Elizabeth K. Lewis